BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Breathe Fire** `ACTIVE`

-Used as a shooting attack during the Shoot Phase; treat this as a [bow][Bow] with a range 12".
+<span style="color: darkmagenta">Used as a shooting attack during the Shoot Phase; treat this as a [bow][Bow] with a range 12".
 On a hit, the model that is hit suffers a Strength 10 hit, and if they suffer a Wound which is not prevented, they are automatically slain.
 All models (friend or foe) within 2" of the hit model are immediately [Set Ablaze] (though they are not automatically slain if Wounded).
-This is a fire-based attack.
+This is a fire-based attack.</span>

 - **Fly** `ACTIVE`